karkman/physalia_metagenomics/Day5/README.md

 You can find the output of everything that has been done with the bins in `Share/BINNING_MEGAHIT`

 ### GTDB
+Normally we would like to learn more about the taxonomy of our MAGs.
+Although `anvi'o` gives us a preliminary idea, we can use a more dedicated platform for taxonomic assignment of MAGs.
+Here we will use `GTDBtk`, a tool to infer taxonomy for MAGs based on the GTDB database (you can - and probably should - read more about GTDB [here](https://gtdb.ecogenomic.org/)).

 ### Functional annotation
 Let's now annotate the MAGs against databases of functional genes.